ld-chem/MD-script/README.md

 cm_remake.py -> move the polymer particle to the box center

 catch_bond.py -> catch the bond number of each frame (*.xml)

+catch_init.py -> catch the initial beads and change the type of them